Our Services and Programs

 A more in depth balance program that entails 8 two-hour sessions.
 Matter of Balance is offered in the Spring and Fall.
 Small group discussions helps reduce the fear of failing by increasing activity levels, providing exercises to increase strength and balance and giving recommended changes to decrease fall risks at home.

-Staying Fit is an exercise program designed for seniors 60 and older to help build strength, improve balance and have better function.
+Exercise to Energize is an exercise program designed for seniors 60 and older to help build strength, improve balance and have better function.
 It includes mostly seated and some standing exercises.
 This program is led by staff from the Physical Therapy Department of Stephens Memorial Hospital.
 This program does not replace the exercise prescribed by a doctor or therapist.

-Staying Fit will be held from September to May for 8-week sessions.
+Exercise to Energize will be held from September to May for 8-week sessions.
 Participants wanting to join another session will have to call to reserve a spot before the beginning of each 8 week session.

 Stephens Memorial Hospital now has trained therapists who can help runners who have pain.
 New scientific findings and literature support new treatment approaches in the clinic.
 Certain therapists can assess running form using video analysis and provide specific exercises to target running problems.

 Along with a Physical Therapy Evaluation we offer:

 - Show Wear Instruction

 - Orthotic Use Assessment

 Lymphedema Care is now available close to home.
 Staff members Kaz Toita, PT and Beth Damon, PTA are Certified Decongestive Therapists (CDT) and offer complete lymphedema services here at Stephens Memorial Hospital's Outpatient Rehabilitation Department.
 Complete Decongestive Therapy consists of: skin care, manual lymph drainage (specific type of gentle message), compression bandaging and exercise.
 Patients transition to a home program after maximum decongestion is achieved.